Mason (given name)

 Mason is a traditionally masculine given name, although recently the name has been used for either sex.
 Its origin is from the occupational surname Mason, which means "one who works with stone".
+It is also occasionally a nickname.

 The popularity of the given name has risen in recent years, becoming the second most popular name given to boys in the United States in 2011.
 In 2022, it was the 32nd most popular name given to boys in Canada.

-Notable people and characters with the given name include: